How long would it take to solve the ASI alignment problem?

 The difficulty isn’t just the lack of time; it’s the lethality of mistakes.

 Humanity came to the correct theory of orbital mechanics in time.
 But before that, it came to a false consensus.
-And it held voraciously to that false consensus until reality started beating Galileo over the head with the fact that the Earth is not at the center of everything.
+And it confidently held to that false consensus until reality started beating Galileo over the head with the fact that the Earth is not at the center of everything.

 If humanity had a hundred years and unlimited retries, we probably wouldn’t have much trouble sorting out the ASI alignment problem.

-But even if we had three hundred years to develop a theory of intelligence, and of how AIs change as they get smarter, and of how to point them in an ultimately stable way…well, in lieu of the ability to actually try and see what happens when the AI gets radically smarter a few times, we’d very likely converge on the wrong answer, before that vital evidence comes in.
-Humanity has a tendency to converge on that wrong sort of answer.
+But even if we had three hundred years to develop a theory of intelligence, a theory of how AIs change as they get smarter, and a theory of how to stably and robustly aim them at specific goals…well, in lieu of the ability to actually try and see what happens when the AI gets radically smarter a few times, we would very likely converge on the wrong answer.

 Your question not answered here?Submit a Question.